amunategui/amunategui.github.io/_posts/2014-12-27-supervised-summarizer.md

 ---
 layout: post
-title: "Quantifying the Spread: Measuring Strength and Direction of Predictors using the Summary Function"
+title: "Quantifying the Spread: Measuring Strength and Direction of Predictors with the Summary Function"
 category: Machine Learning
 tags: exploring
 year: 2014
 month: 12
 day: 27
 published: true
 summary: We split the data into two sets, one for each outcome, and summarize them individually.
-We then compare and plot those results to easily measure how a preditor behaves towards the outcome variable.
+We then compare and plot those results to easily measure how a predictor behaves towards the outcome variable.
 image: supervised-summarizer/summarized-summary-plots.png
 ---
 **Resources**